Economic Diversification of Rural Areas

 Title: Support to Economic Diversification of Rural Areas in Southeast Europe (SEDRA)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Countries: Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro, Serbia
+Countries: Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia

 Lead executing agency: Standing Working Group for Regional Rural Development in South Eastern Europe (SWG RRD)